-Who is an Ideal Candidate for Zygomatic Implants?
+Who is an Ideal Candidate for Zygomatic Implants in Cabot?

 For dental implant treatment to work successfully, it is necessary to have sufficient bone mass for the implant posts to fuse with.
 Historically, a lack of bone mass would disqualify a patient from being a candidate for this treatment.
 Then, bone grafting techniques were developed.
 Then came the sinus lift, which stimulated the growth of new bone tissue by creating space between the upper jaw and the maxillary sinus cavity.
 Zygomatic dental implants eliminate the need for either of these approaches.
 If you would like to receive dental implants but do not have enough bone density in the upper jaw, you may be a good candidate for this method of tooth replacement.
 During your consultation, Dr. Jirik will carefully review pertinent health information and will examine your jawbone.
 X-rays may be taken to get a clear visual of your bone density, and he will explain how the dental implant procedure works.